 CCI, EI, CZ, SS

-These courses do not automatically count toward the certificate, although some could depending on student projects within the course.
-Consult with the Program on this issue.
+These classes do not automatically count toward the certificate, although some could, depending on student projects within the course.
+Please consult with the Program on this matter.

 CCI, FL, ALP